Don’t pee or poop in the Bay, instead use a pumpout option.

 Casco Bay is a No Discharge Area, making it against federal law to discharge raw sewage within the three-mile territorial limit, but some recreational boaters still dump their waste into coastal waters.
 Some may not be aware that what they are doing is illegal, since some Casco Bay anchorages are as much as 16 miles from the three-mile limit.
 Others may think that their individual impact is small, or that they won’t be caught, but with more than 5,000 boats cruising the Bay, the cumulative effect can be significant.

 In 1995, Friends of Casco Bay bought a boat equipped with a sewage pumpout system and began offering a mobile pumpout service to recreational and some commercial boats.
-Our pumpout vessel, Baykeeper II, can carry up to 300 gallons of raw sewage to shoreside disposal facilities
+Our brand new pumpout vessel, Headmaster, was launched in June 2019.
+She can carry up to 650 gallons of raw sewage to shoreside disposal facilities.

 Before our program began, many local boaters weren’t accustomed to using pumpouts here in Maine.
 There were times you could see raw sewage in the Bay at popular anchorages, and people would say they’d get swimmer’s rash from being in the water.
 Yet they didn’t make the connection to their own practices of discharging their sewage into the water.